zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md

  If trans_date = 2005-03-30 00:00:00, dateadd(transdate, -1, 'mm') = 2005-02-28 00:00:00
 ```

-**Note:** Here the value of trans\_date is only used as an example.
+**Note:** Here the value of trans\_date used only as an example.
 This simple expression is often used to present the datetime in this file.

 In MaxCompute SQL, the datetime type has no direct constant representation, the following usage is wrong:

 ```
 select dateadd(2005-03-30 00:00:00, -1, 'mm') from tbl1;